Better Leadership through Diversity: A Case Study of the March for Science

 This article was first published on DiverseScholar, on 27 March 2017.

-In sociology, the concept of discourse describes how language comes to convey and justify dominant ways of thinking, talking, and behaving.
-Discourses are built around the social identities, values, interests, and power of dominant groups.
-This means that the stories we tell about “why things are the way they are,” reinforce the status quo, and thus justify the reasoning, policies, and practices of groups that already have institutional control.
+In sociology, the concept of discourse describes how language comes to convey and justify dominant ways of thinking, talking, and behaving [Weedon 1996].
+Discourses are built around the social identities, values, interests, and power of dominant groups [Foucault 1980].
+This means that the stories we tell about “Why things are the way they are,” reinforce the status quo, and thus justify the reasoning, policies, and practices of groups that already have institutional control [Foucault 1965; 1994].

-The idea that White men are the taken-for-granted norm of what it means to be a scientist is learned early in school, and then reinforced throughout education, career progression, prestigious prizes, and the publication and funding systems.
-Institutional mechanisms in science serve to reinforce a discourse that naturalises White men’s dominance in science.
+The idea that White men are the taken-for-granted norm of what it means to be a scientist is learned early in school, and then reinforced throughout education, career progression, prestigious prizes, the publications, and funding systems [Zevallos, Samarasinghe, and Rao 2014].
+Institutional mechanisms in science serve to reinforce a discourse that naturalises White men’s dominance in science [Zevallos 2017a].

-My article on DiverseScholar shows how the MfS organisers have come to reproduce the existing discourse of science, by normalising the interests of scientists who are White and from majority backgrounds.
-I present an analysis on public reactions to the third (of four) MfS diversity statements that reflect this position.
+I will show how the MfS organisers have come to reproduce the existing discourse of science, by normalising the interests of scientists who are White and from majority backgrounds.
+I present an analysis on public reactions to the third (of four) MfS diversity statements that reflect this position (see the statements in Appendix A).
+I will illustrate how taking a proactive, counter-discourse position on diversity will improve current relations with underrepresented scientists who have lost confidence in the march due to issues of inclusion [cf. Zevallos 2017f].

 Sociology for Diversity